Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/networking.md

 3. Open your developer tools in your browser and click on the `network` tab.

-4. Refresh the Dev Portal window take a look at the network tab and click on one of the requests made.
+4. Refresh the Dev Portal window and inspect the network tab again.
 Notice that the Kong Portal is making requests to the [`proxy_url`](/docs/latest/developer-portal/property-reference#proxy_url) default value: `http://127.0.0.1:8000`.

 ## Custom Configuration